krisanalfa/docolight/README.md

 $collection->forPage(1, 20); // For page 1, each page has 20 items in it
 ```

-## Docoflow
+# Doco[F]low

-Docoflow is a workflow generator.
+Doco[F]low is a workflow generator.
 You can maintain your own workflow by this library.
 To use Docoflow, you may see this example:

 > **NOTE** Before using Docoflow, you can import the structure of workflow schema in `workflow.sql` file which stored in the root of this repository.